-There are generally 5-6 unannounced groupwork exercises during the semester.
+There will be several unannounced groupwork exercises during the semester.
 You will be allowed to work in small groups of 2-4 students.
+You will not be able to makeup these for any reason.

 Extra credit:

 There will be extra credit assignments found on Canvas that roughly correspond to each problem set.
 The extra credit grade will be calculated by adding 3% times your extra credit percentage score to your overall grade.
 Since it is added to your final grade, any extra credit can only increase you grade.
 Note that extra credit will not be reflected in the grade on Canvas until the end of the semester.
 All extra credit will close at 11:59 the evening before reading day.